top of page

-As the Business Operations Assistant at Burbank Pet Sitting, I’ve worked with animals in many different capacities over the years — including running a kitten program and now operating my own cat and dog rescue nonprofit.
-Through that experience (and as a current cat and dog parent myself), I’ve learned something that I see reinforced again and again:
+As the Business Operations Assistant at Burbank Pet Sitting, I’ve worked with animals in many different capacities over the years.
+This includes running a kitten program and now operating my own cat and dog rescue nonprofit.
+Through that experience, and as a current cat and dog parent myself, I’ve learned something that I see reinforced again and again:

 Cats don’t just need care — they need to be understood.

 Cat sitting is often underestimated.
 Because cats are seen as independent, their care is sometimes reduced to quick visits and basic tasks.
 But cats are deeply sensitive to change, routine, and environment.
-When their people leave, stress can quietly build — and if it’s not handled thoughtfully, it can lead to behavioral or health issues.
+When their people leave, stress can quietly build.
+If it’s not handled thoughtfully, it can lead to behavioral or health issues.

 At Burbank Pet Sitting, our approach to cat care is grounded in experience, observation, and education.
-We draw not only from hands-on work in rescue and pet care, but also from respected professionals in the feline behavior space, including insights from Hannah of Hannah’s Cat Training.
+We draw not only from hands-on work in rescue and pet care but also from respected professionals in the feline behavior space, including insights from Hannah’s Cat Training.

 Cat Sitting Is About Comfort, Not Just Care